PocklingtonHistory.com

 Pocklington Cinemas

 In 1927 the Majestic Cinema was founded by the Allison family and was operating in Manor Yard, Chapmangate at least up to the outbreak of war.
 During the war, Pocklington's population trebled by the creation of the large wartime airfield established on it's outskirts.
-The Oak House Cinema was opened circa 1940 (see early programme below) and became a well known attraction for all the military personnel from the airfield, and became the main and only Cinema for the town.
-In July 1969 it became known as the Ritz Cinema.
+The Oak House Cinema was opened circa 1936 when Alison's transferred their cinema licence from the Majestic Cinema in Chapmangate to the Oak House that the Alison family had purchased the previous year.
+After extensive refurbishment it became a well known attraction for all the military personnel from the airfield, and became the only Cinema for the town.
+In July 1969 it became known as the Ritz Cinema (see the newspaper reference below).
 In 1981 the Ritz Cinema opened the Penny Arcadia, but the cinema and Arcadia closed in 1994, only to be reopened in 2000 as the Arts Centre and Cinema, now a highly successful venue in the area for Performing Arts with seating for 200 people.

 Central Cinema 1912